AtharvaParanjpe/MDSR-Project/README.md

 ## Running the code
 You can run the code by:
 - clone the repository
-- rename the file containing graph data inside app.py
 - pip install flask, plotly, networkx
-- run :  python app.py in terminal
+- run :  python app.py in terminal in the folder of the repository
 - webapp runs at : localhost:8080/Peeling